 |380+ Charts and Diagrams|

-As healthcare stakeholders become more focused on clinical data and scientific discussions, the strategic importance of medical affairs increases.
+As healthcare stakeholders become more focused on clinical data and scientific discussions, the importance of a global medical affairs strategy increases.
 Science is progressing too quickly for many busy physicians to keep up, and — with the ease of the Internet — many patients are becoming educated consumers.
 Medical affairs activities are crucial for satiating these stakeholders’ thirst for knowledge.

 Medical Affairs Management provides executives with insights and benchmarks about medical affairs teams’ overall structure and resources, as well as 15 different subfunctions.
-It also explores internal and external trends affecting medical affairs.
+It also explores internal and external trends affecting global medical affairs strategy development.
 The report’s data were compiled from global, US and country-level teams for Top 10, Top 50, small and device companies.
 Armed with these data, medical affairs leaders will continue to innovate and prove the strategic value and overall necessity of medical affairs.
+Use this report to implement best practices for developing a consistent global medical affairs strategy.

 Medical Affairs Management includes the following highlights: